flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180817-18-09-17-did-sec-kerry-break-the-law.md

     years.**
   card_citation: ''
 card_5:
-  card_text: "> “Ia\x19ll leave the legal determinations to others.
+  card_text: "> “Iax19ll leave the legal determinations to others.
 But what Secretary Kerry has done is unseemly and unprecedented.
-This is a former secretary of state engaged with the worlda\x19s largest state sponsor of terror, and according to him a\x13 right?
-You dona\x19t have to take my word for it….He was talking to them.
-He was telling them to wait out this administration.”\n> \n> Sec of State Mike Pompeo"
+This is a former secretary of state engaged with the worldax19s largest state sponsor of terror, and according to him ax13 right?
+You donax19t have to take my word for it….He was talking to them.
+He was telling them to wait out this administration.”n> n> Sec of State Mike Pompeo"
   card_citation: ''
 card_6:
   card_text: >-